 But does it taste like the real thing?

 No!
 This is not a true English muffin.
 It can’t be without gluten and yeast.
 BUT when toasted and buttered, it certainly hits the spot!

 How to serve low carb keto English muffin?

 I make these muffins mostly for breakfast.
 They’re great with butter, peanut butter, or a sugar-free jam.
 I also like them with soft-boiled eggs.

 What size ramekin to use?

 I’ve discovered through trial and error that the best size ramekin to use in this recipe is a 4-inch ramekin, which is quite large.
-I’ve been using a mini baking dish similar to this one.

 What about leftovers?

 Leftovers keep quite well in the fridge for 2-3 days.
 Not that I often have leftovers!
 But sometimes I like to make a few the night before, then reheat them in the morning.

 So I microwave the muffins, toast them, cool completely, and then store in a Ziploc bag in the fridge.
 The next morning, I briefly reheat in the microwave and they are perfect.
 You can also freeze the leftovers for up to 3 months.